akveg-map/class-descriptions/00_data_entry/262_ArcticSphagnumSedgePeatlandOmbro.md

 ## Environment

 **Environment Description**: Physiography and water chemistry distinguish minerotrophic from ombrotrophic wetlands, resulting in differences in species composition, productivity, and soil properties.
 Sphagnum-Sedge peatlands are a type of ombrotrophic wetland that occurs in lowlands and receives moisture primarily from rain or snowmelt.
 Shallow and ice-rich permafrost retards the infiltration of surface water and promotes saturation, which in turn facilitates the accumulation of organic matter as peat.
-Hydric and cold soils in combination with *Sphagnum* dominance creates low-nutrient and low-productivity conditions relative to brown moss-dominated, mineotrophic systems.
+Hydric and cold soils in combination with *Sphagnum* dominance create low-nutrient and low-productivity conditions relative to brown moss-dominated, mineotrophic systems.
 Soils are poorly-drained mineral soils capped with thick fibric to mucky peat.
 This [level] is often associated with lake margins and polygonal tundra complexes.

 **Physiography:** [physiography_text]